Recordkeeping for Individuals and Businesses

 Because accounting information, including supporting documents, are being recorded and stored electronically, there should be no problem with storing the records indefinitely.
 Indeed, older records may be needed for other reasons.
 Lenders or potential investors in the business may want to inspect a longer history of the business.
 Deleting older records may have unforeseen legal or other consequences.
 The IRS may claim that a fraudulent return was filed or that the correct amount of employment taxes was not paid.
 So it would behoove any business owner to keep all business records indefinitely.

-Additional Transaction Information for Specific Types of Expenses
+Additional Transaction Information for Some Types of Expenses

-Besides the basic informational requirements for most transactions, a business purpose should also be recorded for all travel or entertainment expenses, including the business relationship, names and other contact information of the associated people and a description of the expense.
+Besides the basic informational requirements for most transactions, a business purpose must be recorded for travel or entertainment expenses, including the business relationship, names and other contact information of the associated people, and a description of the expense.
+These expenses must be contemporaneously recorded and supported by documentary evidence, such as receipts or credit card statements.

 For gifts, the cost, date given, description, and the business reason for giving the gift should be recorded, including the name of the donee, occupation, and business relationship.

 Generally, supporting documents do not need to be maintained for a travel or entertainment expense if it is less than $75 or if a receipt was not available, such as for a taxi.
 However, lodging requires documentation regardless of cost.
-Vehicle expense receipts do not have to be retained if the taxpayer is using the standard mileage rate for deducting vehicle costs.
+Vehicle expense receipts are not needed if the standard mileage rate is used for deducting vehicle costs.

 Records for property that is depreciated, amortized, or depleted must be maintained for the applicable tax years and for the required years thereafter.
 Additional information that should be recorded include the cost, other direct buying expenses, capital improvements, deductions already claimed, and adjustments to the tax basis of the property.
 This information is then used for cost recovery deductions, first-year expensing, casually deductions, capitalized costs, some tax credits, the gain on property disposition, and to calculate any recaptured depreciation.